 It’s one thing to be bold and risque.
 It’s quite another to have to deal with online harassment and hatred toward your influencers—both on your brand-owned social media pages, and on their own.

 The growing problem with harmful content

-Diverse and unusual-looking models are becoming mainstream for fashion brands, but in an incredibly polarized world, these types of influencers tend to attract more hate speech and general nastiness.
+Diverse and atypical-looking models are becoming mainstream for fashion brands, but in an incredibly polarized world, these types of influencers tend to attract more hate speech and general nastiness.

 They can be subjected to racism, sexism, or misogyny.
 They can receive death threats or expletive-laden comments about their appearance, their faces are put on the bodies of extremists in photos, their physical safety is often threatened—and, in the worst cases, social media accounts pop up with the sole purpose of intimidating, demeaning, or harassing them.

-With the rise in wider social movements such as Black Lives Matter and #MeToo, brands are expected to show proactive support for their influencers by moderating comments, speaking out against the instigators, and removing hate speech when it appears.
+With wider social movements such as Black Lives Matter and #MeToo, brands are expected to show proactive support for their influencers by moderating comments, speaking out against the instigators, and removing hate speech when it appears.

-This creates a secondary risk—one where a brand’s reputation is reliant on the health of the influencer’s community or when they unintentionally say or do something that wreaks havoc or causes widespread controversy or calls for them to be canceled.
+This creates a secondary risk—one where a brand’s reputation is reliant on the health of the influencer’s community, or when they unintentionally say or do something that wreaks havoc or causes widespread controversy, or elicits calls for them to be canceled.